Expat mortgages: investing in UK property

 Criteria for investing in UK property

 Our expat mortgage products are available to UK nationals for properties located in England and Wales.
-Residential applicants must be paid in GBP and all applicants must be employed by a recognised international employer/large multinational firm.
-Ipswich Building Society will consider self employed applicants subject to acceptable accounts being obtained.
+Residential applicants can be paid in GBP or one of several nominated currencies.